OnyxH2O/TECTUM_Check_Project/README.md

 - 462,728 TET for 0x1a8d...6c05 ("Tokenomics Development" wallet)
 - ... (check result below)

 Just with theses 4 wallets, this already reached more than 5.3 Million TET.

+Reminder from tokenomics, 10 Million TET is the MAX supply with:
+- 500k in seed sale
+- 1.5M in private sale
+- 1M in public sale
+- 2M for Staking/Node
+- 250k for advisor
+Removing all that (5.25M), it remains 4.75M for the team wallets.

+Weiird, weiiiird...

 #### Results:
 ```